Lyubov Zakharchenko: Biography

 Lyubov Zakharchenko was born 4 April 1961, in Rostov-on-Don.
 She started writing poetry and songs in 1975, when she was 14.
 She graduated from the Department of Law Faculty of Rostov State University in 1984 as a lawyer and criminologist.
 After graduation she worked as an investigator and an assistant prosecutor in the prosecutor's office, and taught state law in the University.

 In 1986, she won the Grand Prix at the first Soviet all-Union festival of author song where she presented her song "Back Currant" and several others.
 Bulat Okudzhava called her a "discovery [of the festival] that are so rare".
-She was later a winner of numerous song competitions and festivals in Kharkov, Zaporozhye, Novokuybyshevsk and other places.
+She was later a winner of numerous song competitions and festivals in Kharkiv, Zaporozhye, Novokuybyshevsk and other places.
 For several years, she was an organizer of song festival "Rostov Metro" in her home town of Rostov-on-Don.
 The festivals were visited by Elena Kamburova, Zinoviy Gerdt, Viktor Shenderovich and other well known artists.

 In the 1990s, she was a member of juries at festivals of art song in Kyiv and St. Petersburg.
 She also appeared in many television and radio broadcasts.

 She was married twice and had three children.
 On 21 January 2008, she died in Moscow from a heart condition.